VatsaDev/nanoChatGPT/README.md

 * ### bigger models
      * try using huggingface methods, etc, to get up to gpt2-xl

-* ### Not having a clear answer and also continuing to generate an answer

-    * While this effect is greatly reduced with more and better data, the model probably needs padding to set outputs to a certain size, and also probably a stop at a certain word function.
-    * Another Option Might also be to add an endOfText Token like EluthierAI models
+* ### Add a stop function like the OpenAI API

+    * Add the function to stop at a certain word, to allow for the model to stop, so the human can respond.

 * ### Math